Lorenzo Bernasconi

-Lorenzo Bernasconi (born 16 November 2003) is an Italian professional footballer who plays as a defender or midfielder for Serie A club Atalanta.
+Lorenzo Bernasconi (born 16 November 2003) is an Italian professional footballer who plays as a left wing-back for Serie A club Atalanta.

 Early life

 Bernasconi was born on 16 November 2003.
 Born in Italy, he is a native of Crema, Italy.

 Career

 As a youth player, Bernasconi joined the youth academy of Cremonese and was promoted to the club's senior team in 2020.

 Following his stint there, he joined the youth academy of Serie A side Atalanta during the summer of 2021 and was promoted to the club's senior team in 2023.

 Style of play

 Bernasconi plays as a defender and is left-footed.
 Italian news website Gianluca di Marzio wrote in 2025 that he is a "versatile and modern player, Bernasconi can play as a midfielder, full-back, and even as a central defender when needed".